 The memory array of DataFlash devices is actually larger than other Serial Flash devices in that extra user-accessible bytes are provided in each page of the memory array.
-For the AT45DB041E, there are an extra eight bytes of memory in each page for a total of an extra 16 kB (128 kbits) of user-accessible memory.
+For the AT45DB081E, there are an extra eight bytes of memory in each page for a total of an extra 32KB (256-kbits) of user-accessible memory.

-Some applications, however, might not want to take advantage of this extra memory and instead architect their software to operate on a "power of 2" binary, logical addressing scheme.
+Some designers, however, might not want to take advantage of this extra memory and, instead, architect their software to operate on a "power of 2" binary, logical addressing scheme.
 To allow this, the DataFlash can be configured so that the buffer and page sizes are 256 bytes instead of the standard 264 bytes.
 Also, the configuration of the buffer and page sizes is reversible and can be changed from 264 bytes to 256 bytes or from 256 bytes to 264 bytes.
 The configured setting is stored in an internal nonvolatile register so that the buffer and page size configuration is not affected by power cycles.
-The nonvolatile register has a limit of 10,000 erase/program cycles; therefore, take care to not switch between the size options more than 10,000 times.
+The nonvolatile register has a limit of 10,000 erase/program cycles; therefore, take care not to switch between the size options more than 10,000 times.

 Devices are initially shipped from Adesto with the buffer and page sizes set to 264 bytes.
 Devices can be ordered from Adesto pre-configured for the "power of 2" binary size of 256 bytes.
-For details, see Section 28, Ordering Information, on page 71.
+For details, see Section 28, Ordering Information (Standard DataFlash Page Size) on page 71.

 To configure the device for "power of 2" binary page size (256 bytes), a four-byte opcode sequence of 3Dh, 2Ah, 80h, and A6h must be clocked into the device.
 After the last bit of the opcode sequence has been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to initiate the internally self-timed configuration process and nonvolatile register program cycle.
-Programming nonvolatile register takes a time of t{EP} , during which time the RDY/ $\overline{\text{BUSY}}$ bit in the Status Register indicates that the device is busy.
-The device does not need to be power cycled after the configuration process and register program cycle in order for the buffer and page size to be configured to 256 bytes.
+Programming the nonvolatile register takes a time of $t{\text{EP}}$ , during which time the RDY/ $\overline{\text{BUSY}}$ bit in the Status Register indicates that the device is busy.
+The device does not need to be power cycled after the configuration process and register program cycle are done in order for the buffer and page size to be configured to 256 bytes.

 To configure the device for standard DataFlash page size (264 bytes), a four-byte opcode sequence of 3Dh, 2Ah, 80h, and A7h must be clocked into the device.
 After the last bit of the opcode sequence has been clocked in, the $\overline{\text{CS}}$ pin must be deasserted to initiate the internally self-timed configuration process and nonvolatile register program cycle.
-Programming nonvolatile register takes a time of t{EP} , during which time the RDY/BUSY bit in the Status Register indicates that the device is busy.
-The device does not need to be power cycled after the configuration process and register program cycle in order for the buffer and page size to be configured to 264 bytes.
+Programming the nonvolatile register takes a time of $t{\text{EP}}$ , during which time the RDY/ $\overline{\text{BUSY}}$ bit in the Status Register indicates that the device is busy.
+The device does not need to be power cycled after the configuration process and register program cycle are done in order for the buffer and page size to be configured to 264 bytes.